-Decades after devastating fire, Iowa warily allows fireworks
+Decades After Devastating Fire, Iowa Warily Allows Fireworks

-This June 27, 1931, photo provided by Clay County Heritage shows a fire in Spencer, Iowa, after a dropped sparkler ignited an inferno that roared through much of the small city.
-The fire led to a statewide fireworks ban that endured for generations.
+On a scorching day 86 years ago, a dropped sparkler ignited an inferno that roared through much of the small city of Spencer, Iowa, and led to a statewide fireworks ban that endured for generations.
+Fireworks have since become legal in most of the country and Iowa legislators voted this year to end the bans.

 Add your comments below